• Skip to main content

 Try it with a delicious dipping sauce such as garlic mayo.
 You and your loved ones can skip the fast-food chicken and sample this crispy fare--- made in none other than your handy electric skillet.

 Did you enjoy this recipe?
 I know my family and I certainly enjoy eating the incredible chicken.
-Not only does this chicken come out super crispy, but immensely flavorful as well with that lemon zing and buttermilk batter!
+Not only does this chicken come out way crispier than roasted chicken, but immensely flavorful as well with that lemon zing and buttermilk batter!

 Electric skillet fried chicken in weaved basket.